-PART OF A THAI VISA - Photo by Jens W - Kohsamui.org
+DETAIL OF A THAI VISA - Photo by Jens W - Kohsamui.org

-Extending your Visa
+To Extend your Visa

 To extend a visa on Koh Samui, just go to the Koh Samui Immigration Office.
 It is located 2 km South of Nathon town on Thaweeratphakdee Road.
 If you need to go for a visa run, there are buses, minibuses to Malaysia and Myanmar (Burma) via Ranong.
 Nowadays there are also flights to Malaysia.
 Berjaya Air flies to Kuala Lumpur and Fire Fly flies to Penang.
 You can easily book tickets from the travel agencies on the island.